naturalis/trait-organismal-ungulates/terms/terms2.md

 - The taxonomic rank Order.

 ## ParentalCare
 - Whether the parents care for and rear the offspring or not.
-The species were defined as (1) parents care for offspring and (2) parents don't care for offspring.
+- The species were defined as:
+1 ### Parents care for offspring
+2 ### Parents don't care for offspring

 ## PullStrength
 - The amount of grams a mature species can pull (Same as carry weight, 20% of the mature animal's body weight).
 - Grams

 ## SocialHierarchy
 - Whether there is a social hierarchy or not.
-They were defined as (1) social hierarchy or (2) no social hierarchy.
+- The species were defined as
+1 ### Social hierarchy
+2 ### No social hierarchy

 ## Sociality
 - The degree to which the species tend to associate in social groups.
-Species were defined as (1) solitary or (2) in a group.
+- The species were defined as:
+1 ### Solitary
+2 ### In a group

 ## Species
 - The taxonomic rank Species.

 ## YearRoundBreeding
-- Whether the species breeds (1) all year round or (2) seasonal.
+- Whether the species breeds all year round or seasonal.
+- The species were defined as:
+1 ### Year round
+2 ### Seasonal